 Acrobat Reader for iOS is designed for the iPhone, iPad, and iPod Touch.
 It combines reading and annotating, but cannot edit the text of files.

-The software allows you to underline text, highlight text, draw in red, add your own text, and strikethrough text.
+The software allows you to underline text, highlight text, draw in red, add your own text and notes, and strikethrough text.
 There’s a choice of colors for all these actions, and font sizes.
-You can also add a signature, though our test signature came out more cramped than it should have.
+You can also add a signature.

 What this software can’t do is change the original text in the file.
 This is annotation, not editing.

 Adobe Reader is free for those who just need basic annotation.
 Those who want to save files in other formats, and convert other formats to PDF, should look at Adobe PDF Pack, an add-on for this application that’s reviewed below.

 When it first launched right after the original iPad was released, this was just a good PDF reader.
 In the years since then it has become so much more.
 It’s really something of a Swiss army knife, containing a tremendous number of features.

 Of course, it’s still a good way to read PDFs.
 Going beyond business use, this software was written to allow users to read eBooks in PDF format, a task that it handles well.
 It can also display the contents of MS Office and iWork documents, TXT, and HTML.